jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 However, if we only have enough solar capacity to deliver 110% of the average day's consumption (pink lines), we begin to run into trouble.
 The beginning of August 2021 had a number of consecutive days with consumption greater than 110% of average, so day-to-day the battery never had a chance to recharge fully.
 The result was a bigger and bigger drawdown of storage capacity until the middle of the month.
 The total size of battery needed was at least **156 kWh**.

 All of this occurs without two complications: (1) seasonality (with much larger swings in demand and, for solar, supply) and (2) weather-driven shortfalls.
 If we take into account the likelihood that solar generation is not only lower than ideal (in Nevada, [82%](https://jgkramer.github.io/2023/01/28/Solar-Generation.html)), but lower in lumpy ways (i.e., some days with only 50% or less of ideal production), then storage capacity will have to be considerably higher to get through those days.

+## Regional Data

+We now step back and consider the grid-scale question of how much storage can be useful to economize on generation capacity by looking at the EIA's total demand data for Nevada.

+### Replace Super-Peak Grid Usage

+The electrical grid right now is roughly set up such that generating capacity is approximately capable of handling peak demand.
+This is not always used in practice as U.S. regions can import power from other regions to meet peaking demand.
+For example, where Nevada's summer electricity demand is 1.8x the spring/fall usage, the state in July/August 2022 imported an average of 1.5 GWh every hour (often 2+ GWh during the afternoon), compared to an average of 0.4 GWh in January 2022.

+Storage is an alternative solution: if generating capacity is adequate to supply the grid's consumption on **most** days, storage can supply the rest if there are days with a few hours of peak demand in excess of that.